HansMolemanPNG/hansmolemanpng.github.io/docs/kb/injection-attacks/xxe.md

 ### Behavioral Analysis (No Error Output)

-The last and most extreme case would be that the application target does not return any error information at all and it does not print the injected entities in the response.
+The last and most extreme case would be that the target application does not return any error information at all and does not print the injected entities in the response.
 In this case we can either try an OOB connection or analyze the application behavior.
-Let say the target application returns 200 ok with the legitimate request and when trying to exfiltrate the /etc/passwd returns nothing but 200 ok.
+Let's say the target returns 200 OK with the legitimate request and when trying to exfiltrate `/etc/passwd` returns nothing but 200 OK.
 The most common behavior will be that if the malicious XML triggers an error we see a 500 error.
 At this step we have to be very careful to avoid errors resulting from XML syntax errors.
-With a well formed XML structure we can ensure that the errors come from the malicious actions we define.
+With a well-formed XML structure we can ensure that the errors come from the malicious actions we define.

 Pattern to look for: